-For instance, when I first started my business, I had some big early wins.
+For instance, I had some big early wins when I started my business.
 This meant lots of people wanted to do business with me.
 However, most of the propositions were in areas not core to the business I had created.

 Today, I am glad I was so hard-assed about my priorities.
-And that’s exactly why a laser-focused, long-term vision is a must; otherwise, you are likely to sway this way and that, every time something else comes along, or you get distracted.
+And that’s exactly why a laser-focused, long-term vision is a must; otherwise, you are likely to sway this way whenever something else comes along, or you get distracted.

-In addition to learning to say “no” to opportunities that don’t align with your focus, the other ingredient needed is discipline.
-When talking about getting rich, Afford Anything puts it plainly by saying, “Focus on what’s important.
+In addition to learning to say “no” to opportunities that don’t align with your focus, discipline is another ingredient needed.
+Afford Anything puts it plainly when talking about getting rich by saying, “Focus on what’s important.
 Ignore everything else.”

-To overcome this lack of focus, grab our free Real Estate Investor Business Plan.
-Inside you’ll find everything you need to build a solid foundation to sustain your business over the long-term and zero in on what truly matters.
+Grab our free Real Estate Investor Business Plan to overcome this lack of focus.
+Inside, you’ll find everything you need to build a solid foundation to sustain your business over the long term and zero in on what truly matters.

 5. You’re Just Learning Real Estate Skills, NOT Business Skills

-We’ve found that newer real estate entrepreneurs are under the impression that to be successful, all they need to do is understand things related to real estate.
+We’ve found that newer real estate entrepreneurs are under the impression that to be successful, they only need to understand things related to real estate.